401k loan vs personal loan: which is right for my situation?

 These types of loans are similar in many ways and very different in others.
 You can apply for each one through a different lender.

-What is a Personal Loan?
+What is a personal loan?

-A personal loan is an agreement between you and a lender, be it a fintech company like us, or a bank or credit union.
-“Personal” is one of the top selling points for these loans – unlike a car or home loan, what you do with this money is your business and nobody else’s.
-These types of loans are typically “unsecured”, which means you do not need to put your house, car, boat, or other asset as collateral to get the money.
+Unlike a car or home loan, what you do with this money is your business.
+These types of loans are typically “unsecured,” which means you do not need to put up your house, car, boat or other asset as collateral to get the money.

 How does a personal loan work?

-- A fixed rate personal loan locks in the interest rate for the life of the loan, so even if interest rates go up nationally, you can rest assured knowing you’ll pay back the same amount every month.
+- A fixed-rate personal loan locks in the interest rate for the life of the loan, so even if interest rates go up nationally, you can rest assured knowing you’ll pay back the same amount every month.

-What is a 401(k)?
+What is a 401k?

 A 401(k) is a retirement savings plan offered by your employer.
-You pay into it with money that’s deducted from your paycheck before taxes are calculated and deducted.
+You pay into it with money deducted from your paycheck before taxes are calculated and deducted.
 For some plans, the employer may match your contribution up to a certain amount or percentage of your earnings.

-As your account balance grows, you may ask yourself, “if it’s my money, can I borrow from my 401(k)?”
-The answer is a definite “maybe”.
-Employers manage their 401(k) plans and may or may not allow loans based on a variety of factors, including plan structure, your length of employment, and how much you need to borrow.
-So, if you can take out a 401(k) loan, what are the key advantages and disadvantages of them?
-Let’s go through the key differences and benefits of a 401k loan and a personal loan.
+So, if you can take out a 401(k) loan, what are the key advantages and disadvantages of doing so?
+Let’s go through the key differences and benefits of a 401(k) loan and a personal loan.

 What is a 401(k) loan?